← BACK TO HOME — Hugging Face Blog — 进阶

 KEY POINTS

-• Benchmarks show up to 6x token savings on complex multi-step tasks compared to hand-rolled curl or SDK calls
+• Using the optimized CLI saved up to 6× tokens on complex multi-step tasks compared to raw curl or Python SDK calls.

 ANALYSIS